ElContreh/curalito/README.md

 # curalito
 My very first public program!
-It's just a random Telegram bot that uses atiplugins's telegram-bot-ruby to work.
+It's just a random Telegram bot that uses <a href="https://github.com/atipugin/telegram-bot-ruby">atiplugins's telegram-bot-ruby<a/> to work.
 I don't know if you use GitHub to upload this kind of stuff but I'm just gonna do it.

 If you want to try it, follow this steps: